klmov/DevOps-BootCamp-Bash-Functions/README.md

 ### Check

-`shortest “This” “is” “Bash” “Functions” “Task”`
+`shortest "This" "is" "Bash" "Functions" "Task"`

 `is`

 If there are more than two arguments, output each string on a new line.
 In an order they are passed to function.

-`shortest “Java” “Bash” “Python”`
+`shortest "Java" "Bash" "Python"`

 `Java`